AlfredoRamos/singleapplication/README.md

 }
 ```

-The constructor of the `SingleApplication` class takes at the first and only parameter, a unique `Qstring`, it can be random generated one or information from the application, like `QCoreApplication::applicationName()`.
+The constructor of the `SingleApplication` class takes at the first and only parameter, a unique `Qstring`, it can be random a generated one or information from the application, like `QCoreApplication::applicationName()`.